 For example, the morning for a casa child begins with outdoor time on the playground under the supervision of the teachers.
 Upon entering the school building, the children walk down the stairs and along the hallway to where their cubbies are.
 Here they change, as independently as possible, out of their outdoor clothing and into indoor shoes before entering the classroom.
 Once inside, they greet their teacher with a handshake while making eye contact.
 This short daily interaction incidentally is a great way for the teacher to check in and connect with each child.
 The child then proceeds to choose his or her own work, or join or ask for a lesson.
 The "work cycle" continues for most of the morning until a chime is sounded calling the children to a gathering at circle time where songs are sung, stories told and/or birthdays are celebrated.
 Snacks are available throughout the morning at a table where four children can sit and eat at the same time.
-After circle, the children go back into the hallway to change into our door clothing and then head outdoors for their recess.
-After recess, the children wash their hands to prepare for lunch, which students eat at the tables in their classrooms.
+After circle, the children wash their hands to prepare for a hot lunch, which is served at the tables in their classrooms.
+After lunch, the children go back into the hallway to change into our door clothing and then head outdoors for their recess.
 These routines are so ingrained that the children do not need reminders of what comes next but anticipate what they have come to expect each and every day.